KushalGH/100-days-of-code/log.md

 # 100 Days Of Code - Log
 > - #100daysofCodeInBlockChain
-> - I am a BlockChain Developer.
+> - I am a BlockChain and Full Stack Web Developer.
 > - I will be learining and Practicing below technologies/protocols.
 >> 1. Cryptocurrencies and Algorithmns
 >> 2. BitCoin programming Basics